Vrolijk/OSDD/datadiode_hardware_setups.md

 <img src="img/OSDD_splitter_and_filter.png" width=300>

 ## Using only one fiber between the TX and RX
 On Gitub [Klockcykel](https://github.com/klockcykel/godiode/tree/main/hardware) modified the TP-Link mediaconverter to be used with only one fibre.
-This is a great DIY hardware data diode solution but be aware that modifing hardware could be dangerous.
+This is a great DIY hardware data diode solution but be aware that modifying hardware could be dangerous.

 <img src="https://raw.githubusercontent.com/klockcykel/godiode/main/hardware/setup.jpg" width=300> <img src="https://raw.githubusercontent.com/klockcykel/godiode/main/hardware/routes-modded.jpg" width=300>